Decent-Partners/Decent-overview/README.md

 - [Maia Pictures](https://maia.pictures): Nurturing the next generation of writing talent.

 -------------------
-### Requirements
+### Areas of interest

-The following contains a comprehensive set of requirements prioritised via the MoSCoW approach.
+The following outlines a comprehensive but non-exhaustive set of requirements that will enable the cooperative to achieve its mission.

-Key areas of focus:
+Some of these areas have prospective partners ready to propose funding, some are areas which need new expertise.
+All are open to further discussion and contribution.

 1. Cooperative values
 2. MetaDAO